myltik/azure-docs.ru-ru/articles/backup/backup-azure-restore-windows-server.md

 <properties
-   pageTitle="Восстановление данных на сервере Windows Server или клиентском компьютере Windows из Azure с помощью модели развертывания Resource Manager | Microsoft Azure" description="Узнайте, как выполнять восстановление данных с Windows Server или Windows Client." services="backup" documentationCenter="" authors="saurabhsensharma"
+   pageTitle="Restore data to a Windows Server or Windows Client from Azure using the Resource Manager deployment model | Microsoft Azure" description="Learn how to restore from a Windows Server or Windows Client." services="backup" documentationCenter="" authors="saurabhsensharma"